-- (a) Except where otherwise specified in this Collective Agreement, correspondence between CASBU and the Employer arising out of this Collective Agreement will pass between the President of the University and the CASBU Officer or their designates. - (b) Where written notice is specified in this Agreement, the University internal mail will be used when signatures are necessary and the University's e-mail system may be used when signatures are not necessary.
+- (a) Except where otherwise specified in this Collective Agreement, correspondence between the Association and the Employer arising out of this Collective Agreement will pass between the Provost and the President of the Association, or their designates. - (b) Where written notice is specified in this Agreement, the University internal mail will be used when signatures are necessary and the University's e-mail system may be used when signatures are not necessary.